Mindfulness – The Key To Resilience

 Mindfulness is an intrinsic aspect of the healing and transformative approach called Authentic Self Empowerment (ASE).
 ASE enables people to have an enhanced internal awareness of their thoughts and emotions, while simultaneously having an improved external sensory awareness.
 This heightened awareness brings about a calm and centred state which also enables people to gain a sense of interconnectivity with others and their environment.
 The ASE approach facilitates an open, receptive and grounded state of consciousness which leads to empowered, creative and resourceful responses in challenging situations.
 A key benefit of ASE is mindfulness based resilience.

 The ASE application of mindfulness begins with a change in one’s direction of attention – from – “what serves me?” – to – “what serves the world?”
-This requires a shift from being narrowly focussed on self fulfilment (tunnel awareness) to being more attentive toward what is current and meaningful in the world around us (peripheral awareness).
+This requires a shift from being narrowly focussed on self fulfilment (tunnel awareness) to being more attentive toward what is current and meaningful in the world around us (open awareness).

 Tunnel awareness – the cause of low resiliency